ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Certain characters are escaped, in one and only one way; all other characters are unescaped.

 Normalized Paths are Singular Paths.
-Not all Singular Paths are Normalized Paths: `$[-1]`, for example, is a Singular Path but not a Normalized Path.
+Not all Singular Paths are Normalized Paths: `$[-3]`, for example, is a Singular Path, but not a Normalized Path.

 ~~~~ abnf
 normalized-path           = root-selector *(normal-index-selector)